 A typical quote is, "If you bet, then you cheat."
 That's total bullshit of course.
 Betting is a mathematical, fair thing.
 And luckily that's recognised in society today more than it had been.
 People used to make a thing out of it more, especially older people.
 Today it's hardly an issue.

 How do you tell your children what you do for a living?

 My younger children are getting to understand it gradually.
 And they get that there's usually money around and they get what they want.
 What they answer if someone asks them in school what I do, I don't know.
 "He does something with football betting," I imagine.
 They definitely aren't ashamed.

 Are you ever worried that you're setting a bad example with your profession.

 My older son is 18 and he recently needed a job.
 I offered him one supporting me.
-He was at my place for a week and got to know my program and the statistics, rankings etc. Showing him the ropes is something like a legacy.
-Also because there's nobody who can work the program except for me.
+He was at my place for a week and got to know my programme and the statistics, rankings etc. Showing him the ropes is something like a legacy.
+Also because there's nobody who can work the programme except for me.
 So I'm not setting bad example.